Mid Pennine Way - Accommodation & Resources

 The crossing of Great Shunner Fell is long but straight forward, finishing at the tiny village of Thwaite and the Kearton Country Hotel.
 Nearby Muker offers more options for accommodation and refreshments, at the Village Teashop and stores, the Farmers Arms, and plenty of local camping.
 There is also an alternative riverside route to Keld, though the main route climbs high over Kidston Hill.
 There's a fairly regular bus link between Keld, Thwaite, Muker and Reeth.

 Keld also lies on the route of Wainwright's Coast to Coast Walk, so is popular with walkers.
-Keld Lodge - the former Youth Hostel - is busy, but there's other B&B accommodation at Butt House, Frith Lodge and Pry House Farm, and camping at Park House Lodge.
+Keld Lodge - the former Youth Hostel - is busy, but there's other B&B accommodation at Butt House, Frith Lodge, Pry House Farm and Greenlands, and camping at Park House Lodge.
 There's also a small cafe.

 Finally there's a climb up Stonesdale Moor to the highest pub in England - a Pennine Way institution - the Tan Hill Inn, with accommodation for all tastes.